Top places to live in Kent Whitstable

 This is where Whitstable excels itself with an amazing range of independent shops and businesses selling anything from Veja trainers at the cool fashion boutiques along Harbour Street to the Aladdin’s Cave that is George’s of Whitstable, which has been serving customers since 1969, its wonderful range of gifts, homeware, party fun and puzzles.

 Ruskin and The Clothes Horse might well be your new regular point for all things fashion and do not miss art galleries such as Chappell Contemporary for some eye-catching art pieces for your wall.
-We are also big fans of Harbour Books, and so are you it seems as it won Best Bookshop at our Muddy Awards last year.
+We are also big fans of Harbour Books, who have previously won Best Bookshop at our Muddy Awards.
 Finish up with an ice cream at Sundae Sundae, Whitstable’s retro seaside store.

 Well you can’t go wrong with the beach to while away many an hour or day, regardless of the weather.
 But it’s also a great place to explore the surrounding areas.
 The old railway line, nicknamed the Crab and Winkle Way, is now a public cycle route named and connects Whitstable to Canterbury for those wanting to take in the great Kent countryside.
 It’s a must-do for any cyclist fans out there or of course you can choose to walk it too!